samirsahoo007/scala/README.md

 5. Select the highest version number (e.g. 2.13.6) and click Download.
 This might take a few minutes but subsequent projects can use the same SDK.

-6. Once the SDK is created and you’re back to the “New Project” window click Finish.
+6. Once the SDK is created and you're back to the “New Project” window click Finish.

 ## Writing code